SatyamVyas04/AdventOfCode/README.md

-# Advent of Code 2023 Solutions
+# Advent of Code

-This repository contains my solutions to the Advent of Code 2023 challenges.
+This repository contains my solutions to the Advent of Code 2023 and 2024 challenges.
 Advent of Code is an annual set of Christmas-themed programming puzzles that cover a variety of skill sets and skill levels and can be solved in any programming language you like.

 ## About Advent of Code